 Children by choice

-Senegal’s cultural and religious norms around family planning often limit contraceptive uptake.
-The contraceptive prevalence rate in the country is as low as 23%, with a large disparity between women in urban and rural areas.
-Without adequate access to contraception, girls and women are often unable to access an education or have a career.
-Many find it very difficult to look after their large families and live in extreme poverty.
+Women of reproductive age represent one third of Senegal’s population.
+Only 23% use modern contraceptive methods, with a large disparity between urban and rural areas.
+Without adequate access to contraception, girls and women are often unable to access or complete an education or pursue a career.
+Many live in extreme poverty and find it very difficult to look after their large families.

 MSI works tirelessly with communities, religious leaders and the government of Senegal to provide access to free, high-quality sexual and reproductive health services for girls and women, such as family planning and cervical cancer screening and treatment.